HosseinMA96/CS514-proj/README.md

-# Challenging dataset
+# CS 514 project
-In this banch we will make a syntethic challenging dataset where some (at least two) clusters are similar but are not connected together densly.
+In this project, we compare various neural-based and traditional clustering algorithms on a benchmark synthetic graph, as well as a real-world citation graph.
+Please refer to the report for more information.